top of page

 Moses wrote five books.

-They are commonly called the Books of Law or the Pentateuch.
+They are commonly known as the Books of Law or the Pentateuch.

 They are the first five books in the Old Testament.